Benriner Japanese Mandoline Slicer · โ˜… 4.7 Top Pick Check price on Amazon →

 Includes safety pusherYes (basic)

-Is the Benriner worth $39 in 2026?+
+Is the Benriner worth the price in 2026?

-Benriner vs Super Benriner: which should I buy?+
+Benriner vs Super Benriner: which should I buy?

 Standard Benriner unless you slice large root vegetables like daikon or sweet potato regularly.
 The Super is wider and fits bigger produce flat on the deck.
 For cucumbers, potatoes, and most onions the standard size is the right pick.

-Do I need a cut-resistant glove?+
+Do I need a cut-resistant glove?

 Yes.
 The included pusher is small and a cut-resistant glove is required for safe operation.
 We strongly recommend a Microplane or NoCry glove.

-Will the blade stay sharp?+
+Will the blade stay sharp?

-📅 Update log
+Update log